aaron-grau/curic/sql/projects/url_shortener/README.md

 level using an index.
 [These docs][add-index-docs] will give you the syntax needed.

-Double check that your migration file syntax is correct and then setup your database by running your migrations with: `bundle exec rake db:migrate`.
+Double check that your migration file syntax is correct and then setup your database by running your migrations with: `bundle exec rails db:migrate`.

 Next, let's create a `User` model.
 No magic to this, just create a `user.rb` file in your `app/models` folder.